squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

    with key :g:`k`, and produce a subogal corresponding to each case where :g:`c` is equal to one of those honest encryptions.

-   The key :g:`k` must only be used in key position, so a subgoal asking to prove that :g:`not(occur(k,c,(enc(_,_,k),dec(_,k)))` is created when it is not trivially true (see the definition of the :term:`occurrence formula`).
+   The key :g:`k` must only be used in key position, so a sub-goal asking to prove that :g:`not(occur(k,c,(enc(_,_,k),dec(_,k)))` is created when it is not trivially true (see the definition of the :term:`occurrence formula`).